Updated August 23, 2023

-As we know that COUNTIF function is a built-in function in excel and it falls under FORMULAS tab.
-Thus, COUNTIF function can be entered in a cell-like below screenshot:
+As we know, the COUNTIF function is a built-in function in Excel that falls under the FORMULAS tab.
+Thus, the COUNTIF function can be entered in the cell-like below screenshot:

 How to Use COUNTIF Function with Multiple Criteria?

 It is very simple and easy to use.
-Let us understand the working of COUNTIF Function by some COUNTIF Formula example.
+Let us understand the working of the COUNTIF Function by some COUNTIF Formula examples.

 = COUNTIF(range, criteria1) + COUNTIF(range, criteria2) + …….

-- Here, we will apply condition one by one.
-First will take the range and 1st condition under COUNTIF function.
-Again will take the same range and 2nd condition under COUNTIF function and so on…
+- Here, we will apply the condition one by one.
+First will take the range and 1st condition under the COUNTIF function.
+Again will take the same range and 2nd condition under the COUNTIF function and so on…

 - After applying all the given conditions, sum up all the results to find out the final conclusion.

 We have given some product details here.
 In this example, we will use a COUNTIF function between two numbers.